Black Ash Splint

 Black ash grows mainly in the Northeast and there are only a handful of basketmakers who process and sell black ash splint.
 About 10 years ago JoAnn and her husband Steve began processing their own black ash splint to guarantee a reliable supply of high-quality material for JoAnn's baskets and classes.

-While JoAnn is a full-time basketmaker and teacher, and Steve is a semi-retired building contractor, they find the time to harvest and process the black ash splint from trees near their home in western Massachusetts.
+While JoAnn is a full-time basketmaker and teacher, and Steve is a retired building contractor, they find the time to harvest and process the black ash splint from trees near their home in the northern Catskill Mountains of New York state.
 From time to time, they also enlist the help of their three children.
 They work out of their woodworking shop, where they also make all of the pine molds and hardwood handles and rims needed for JoAnn's many designs.

 To purchase black ash splint, visit the Ordering Information page.